ProNilabh/nalapro-project/README.md

 ## 📈 Experiment tracking

-All runs — hyper-parameters, training curves, and final metrics — are logged to Weights & Biases for full reproducibility.
+All runs — hyperparameters, training curves, and final metrics — are logged to Weights & Biases for full reproducibility.

 ---

 ## 👥 Authors

-Aditya · Nilabh Pandey — HSLU, NALAPRO course.
+Nilabh Pandey — HSLU, NALAPRO course.